 This unique travel guide explores the streets, schools, characters, and neighborhoods of author Beverly Cleary’s Portland.
-With the new edition of this most unusual guidebook, readers can walk the very sidewalks that Beverly walked and climb the very school steps that Beverly climbed.
+With this new edition, readers can walk the very sidewalks that Beverly walked and climb the very school steps that Beverly climbed.
 You'll see the places Ramona and Henry Huggins inhabited, and the real Portland street that became Klickitat Street, their fictional home.
 Walking with Ramona brings to life what 1920s and 1930s Portland was like for the “girl from Yamhill” who went on to become an internationally beloved author.
 Characters like Ramona and Beezus, Henry and Ribsy, and Ellen and Austine come to life on this hour-long walking route through the NE Portland neighborhood where Beverly grew up.

-SUBJECT: History / Kid Friendly / Literary / Memoir / Microcosm Published / Middle Reader / Portland / Resource / Travel
+SUBJECT: History / Kid Friendly / Literary / Memoir / Microcosm Published / Middle Reader / Pacific Northwest / Travel

 FORMAT: 128 pages, 5x7", paperback